Hrozovo

-Hroziovo (Грозьово) is a village in the Sambir Raion, Lviv Oblast, Ukraine.
+Hrozovo (Грозьово) is a village in the Sambir Raion, Lviv Oblast, Ukraine.
 The local self-government body is the Strilky village council.

-The authentic name of the village is "Groziova" (Ґрозьова).
+The authentic name of the village is "Grozova" (Ґрозьова).
 In 1989, the village was given its modern name.

 Geography

 The village stretches for almost 4 km along the northeastern foothills of Mount Magura-Limnianska (1022 m above sea level), which is the highest mountain in the former Staryi Sambir Raion.

 The soils in the village are low-humus and heavy, with a yellow color, primarily due to water erosion.
 Green tourism is not currently developed in the village, although there are all the prerequisites for its initiation.

 History

 On the outskirts of the village, in the area called Zamchyshche, there are earthen ramparts — remnants of a fortified settlement that existed here as early as the 11th century.
-This fortified military settlement in Hroziovo defended the ancient route through the Carpathians known as the "Ruska Doroha" or "Rus' Road."
+This fortified military settlement in Hrozovo defended the ancient route through the Carpathians known as the "Ruska Doroha" or "Rus' Road."
 It is along this path that a Tatar raid moved upstream along the Dniester River in 1594.
 According to historical records and tales, a battle with the Tatars took place on the outskirts of the village in the Posich area.
 The battle was uneven, and many highlanders were cut down, hence the name of the locality.

 The first preserved documentary mention of the village dates back to the year 1492.

 On April 2, 1893, the local community in the village opened a reading room called "Prosvita," and 46 members immediately enrolled.